Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Duplicate Teams draining resources?
 Find a solution.

-Governance Policies and User Education
+Governance Policies and User Education: What do users need to know?

-Developing governance policies and educating users to guide the creation of teams, with a focus on naming conventions and data classification, is vital.
+Developing governance policies and educating users to guide the creation of teams, with a focus on naming conventions and data classification, is important.
 This helps in preventing duplicates and ensuring easy navigation within the Microsoft Teams environment.

 Governance policies